gromacs/gromacs/docs/web-manual/analysis.rst

 Theory of correlation functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The theory of correlation functions is well established Allen and
+The theory of correlation functions is well established \ :ref:`108 <refAllen87>`.
-Tildesley (1987).
 We describe here the implementation of the various
 correlation function flavors in the |Gromacs| code.
 The definition of the
 autocorrelation function (ACF) :math:`C_f(t)` for a property
 :math:`f(t)` is: